This post was written by Candace Chewning, Office of Worker Protections.

 - Experience domestic abuse, sexual assault, or stalking.

 Employers with 10 or more employees must provide paid sick leave.
 Employers with nine or fewer employees must provide unpaid sick leave.
 Employers may choose to either use an accrual or front load system for sick leave hours.

 COVID-19 emergency regulations

-Covered employees can use their paid sick leave for COVID-19 related issues and preventative care without fear of retaliation.
+Covered employees can use their paid sick leave for COVID-19 related issues and preventative care without fear of retaliation, regardless of perceived immigration status.
 This includes:

 - Mandated business closures